 ATS shall submit itemized invoices to the City on a monthly basis, covering the fees and costs set forth in Section 4;.and

+ATS shall continue to be obligated to indemnify the City consistent with the terms of the Agreement; and

 Other than as set forth herein, ATS shall have no further obligations to the City with respect to the operation of the Program or Equipment Removal during or after the Service Period.

 The City’s Duties and Responsibilities.